itu-itis23-toruk22/MineSweeper/README.md

 ## Features

-**Customizable Grid Size and Mine Count**
+**Customizable Grid Size and Mine Count:**
   -The game allows the player to choose the size of the grid and the number of mines.

 **Game States:**
   -The game tracks whether the player wins by successfully clearing the grid or loses by revealing a mine.

 ## How it Works